By Stephen Leahy

-The new study found that half of forest loss from deforestation and degradation occurred in just three countries: Canada, Russia and Brazil.
+The new study found that half of the forest loss from deforestation and degradation occurred in just three countries: Canada, Russia, and Brazil.
 These countries are also home to about 65 percent of worlds remaining forest wilderness.

-Massive increases in oil sands and shale gas developments, as well as logging and road building, are the major cause of Canadas forest loss, said Peter Lee of Global Forest Watch Canada, an independent Canadian NGO.
+Massive increases in oil sands and shale gas developments, as well as logging and road building, are the primary cause of Canada’s forest loss, said Peter Lee of Global Forest Watch Canada, an independent Canadian NGO.

-A big increase in forest fires is another cause of forest loss.
-Climate change has rapidly warmed northern Canada, drying out the boreal forests and bogs and making them more vulnerable to fires.
+A significant increase in forest fires is another cause of forest loss.
+Climate change has rapidly warmed northern Canada, drying out the boreal forests and bogs and making them more vulnerable to wildfires.

-While forests can re-grow, this takes many decades, and in northern forests more than 100 years.
-Howe’ver, if species go extinct or there are too few individuals left, it will take longer for a full forest ecosystem to recover “ if ever.
+While forests can re-grow, this takes many decades, and in northern forests for more than 100 years.
+However, if species go extinct or there are too few individuals left, it will take longer for a full forest ecosystem to recover if ever.

 The images and data collected for the study are accessible via various tools on the website.
 They reveal that 25 percent of Europes largest remaining forest, located 900 km north of Moscow, has been chopped down to feed industrial logging operations.
-In the Congo, home of the worlds second largest tropical forest, 17 percent has been lost to logging, mining and road building.
-The
+In the Congo, home of the worlds second-largest tropical forest, 17 percent have been lost to logging, mining and road building.

-Global Forest Watch website also shows details of huge areas of Congo forest licensed for future logging.
+The Global Forest Watch website also shows details of vast areas of Congo forest licensed for future logging.

-He called on the Forest Stewardship Council (FSC) “ a voluntary certification programme that sets standards for forest management “ to “also play a stronger role” and to improve those standards in order to better protect wilderness forests.
+He called on the Forest Stewardship Council (FSC) “a voluntary certification program that sets standards for forest management “to “also play a stronger role” and to improve those standards to protect wilderness forests better.